fibo/algebra/README.md

     y = new R(-2);
 ```

-Here, *r* value is the result of x multiplied by y, which does not change.
+Here, *r* value is the result of x multiplied by y.

 ```
 var r = x.mul(y);